pgeirinhas/DataScience_Portfolio/README.md

 - Creation of a Power BI Dashboard for on-demand consultation from Sales Managers and Analyst;
 - Final presentation for the client.

-**Note:** the original content of the dataset was completely modified and adapted due to data privacy/ownership (with the onwern's consent).
+**Note:** the original content of the dataset was completely modified and adapted due to data privacy/ownership (with the ownern's consent).

 ## 2 - Answering Business Questions Using SQL
 ### Keywords: Data Analysis, SQL, KPIs, Music